HardlyDifficult/Tutorials/Intro.md

    - Throw the videos out for editing, how are we cutting/presenting things?

-[https://goo.gl/forms/Ee9PXtYoLdT6xavy1](fill out this form for credits) if you have been helping with the tutorial.
+[Fill out this form for credits](https://goo.gl/forms/Ee9PXtYoLdT6xavy1) if you have been helping with the tutorial.

 <br><br>